nodists/nodist/readme.md

-  list|ls            Get a list of installed nodejs version dist|ds            Get a list of all available nodejs versions rist|rs            Get a list of https://nodejs.org/dist/index.json run|r              Run <args> with a version matching the provided requirement add|+              Install a nodejs of specific version remove|-           Uninstall a nodejs of specific version env [from]         Use a nodejs of specific version for the current console only (process.env) local [from]       Use a nodejs of specific version for the current working working only (.(node or npm)version) global|use [from]  Use a nodejs of specific version for the global (C:Program Files (x86)Nodist.(node or npm)-version-global) current            Check a current nodejs version help [command]     display help for command
+  list|ls            Get a list of installed nodejs version dist|ds            Get a list of all available nodejs versions rist|rs            Get a list of https://nodejs.org/dist/index.json add|+              Install a nodejs of specific version remove|-           Uninstall a nodejs of specific version env [from]         Use a nodejs of specific version for the current console only (process.env) local [from]       Use a nodejs of specific version for the current working working only (.(node or npm)version) global|use [from]  Use a nodejs of specific version for the global (C:Program Files (x86)Nodist.(node or
+                     npm)-version-global)
+  version            Check a current nodejs version run|r              Run <args> with a version matching the provided requirement help [command]     display help for command
 ```
 ## 💙 Special Thanks